The Hindu accuses VHP of communalism after it organised a bandh against Kishan Boliya murder

 As per reports, it was alleged that Kishan had shared a post on social media platforms that Muslims found offensive.
 According to sources, the video shared by Kishan on social media had an image of Prophet Muhammad.
 Usually beheading, killing of those who share such an image is considered blasphemy and Islamists justify the killing of those who share such an image.

 Yet, for The Hindu, the killing of Kishan was not a communal incident until the Vishwa Hindu Parishad came out in support of the victim and called a bandh to protest against his murder.
-VHP, an organisation that is at the vanguard to fight for the rights of the Hindus, has often been subjected to smear campaigns by left-leaning organisations such as The Hindu in connivance with ‘liberals’ who build a narrative vilifying them.
+VHP, an organisation that is at the vanguard to fight for the rights of the Hindus, has often been subjected to smear campaigns by left-leaning organisations such as The Hindu in connivance with ‘liberals’ who build a narrative that cast them in a negative light.
+The recent attempt to accuse them of turning the murder of a Hindu man, who was killed by Islamists over a social media post, is another bid to smear the organisation and blame them for stoking communal passions.

 Kishan Bharwad’s murder executed on instructions of two Maulvis, Police identifies the suspects and arrests murderers